dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 bash scripts/compose.sh stage create
 ```

+### Available commands via script:
+Scripts are meant to be launched from the mongo folder
+- General form is "bash scripts/compose.sh ENV_NAME COMMAND
+- bash scripts/compose.sh stage create -> Creates the containers in the compose file and starts them
+- bash scripts/compose.sh stage stop -> Stops the containers in the compose file
+- bash scripts/compose.sh stage restart -> Restarts the containers in the compose file
+- bash scripts/compose.sh stage remove -> Stops the containers in the compose file and remove them
+- bash scripts/compose.sh stage recreate -> Stops the containers in the compose file, remove, create again and start them

 # Single application deployment
 Basic steps
-- Download the service bundle (the zip fila that should respect the bundle structure)
+- Download the service bundle (the zip file that should respect the bundle structure)
 - Place it under the "bundles" folder among the others
 - Follow the service documentation to deploy and run it